by Martin Kölling, 2015.

 pronoun "my", it might be mixed up with the greek letter

-"µ", and "m" actually stands for "milli" according
+"µ", and "m" actually stands for "milli" according to SI

-to SI conventions for multipliers- Million or Mega
+conventions for multipliers- Million or Mega have

-(or 8.766 hours).
+8.766 hours).
 But then "Myr ago" is quite common.

-Talking about Gigayears, "Ga"
+Talking about Gigayears, "Ga" might also look like the

-might also look like the chemical element symbol for Gallium,
+chemical element symbol for Gallium,

-is taken for Gray,
+while "Gy" is taken for Gray,

 a unit for the absorbed dose of ionizing radiation.
 And

-to complete confusion possibilities, "GY"
+to complete confusion possibilities, "GY" is eventually used for galactic

 year, which is actually equivalent to 250 Ma and